bradzacher/dnd-notes/eberron/story/Player Arcs/Vladimir/Chapter1/Finding_Rischela.md

 - The basement workshop.

-> You open the door and the first thing you can see is the 3 creatures of living lightning darting around the room.
+> You open the door and the first thing you can see is the 2 creatures of crackling lightning darting around the room.
 > They notice the open door and dart towards you in an instant.
 > See a flash of shimmering light and a set of runes on the ground glow as they collide with a barrier.
 > The creatures let out a distorted roar as they bounce around their container, trying desperately to find a way out.
 >
 > There is a circle of runes drawn onto the ground, creating a 20ft radius circle.
-> At the center of the barrier, you see another, smaller circle - about 5ft diameter.
+> At the center of the barrier, you see another, smaller circle - about 5ft diameter, that glows dimly.
 >
 > Taking a moment to look around the room, it looks to be a workshop of some kind.
 > There are numerous desks covered in parchments, tools and crystals.